armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 select * from fileurl_childs;
 {{< /prism >}}

-In `executions` table you should be able to see one record with the name `REDIS_TO_SQL_MIGRATION`.
+In the `executions` table, you should be able to see one record with the name `REDIS_TO_SQL_MIGRATION`.

-In `fileurls` and `fileurl_childs` you should be able to see the migration information with the Dinghyfiles, modules and their relationships.
+In `fileurls` and `fileurl_childs`, you should be able to see the migration information with the Dinghyfiles, modules, and their relationships.

-After Dinghy makes the migration at start, it will close the Redis connection and it will work in full SQL mode.
+After Dinghy finishes the migration, it closes the Redis connection and works in full MySQL mode.

 ## Enable your repos

+Before configuring your repos, ensure you have the following:

-1. Create a personal access token (in either [GitHub](https://github.com/settings/tokens) or Bitbucket/Stash) that has read access to the repo where you store your `dinghyfile` and the repo where you store `module` files.
+1. A personal access token (in either [GitHub](https://github.com/settings/tokens) or Bitbucket/Stash) that has read access to the repo where you store your `dinghyfile` and the repo where you store `module` files.
-1. Get your GitHub, GitLab, or Bitbucket/Stash organization where the app repos and templates reside.
+1. The GitHub, GitLab, or Bitbucket/Stash organization where the app repos and templates reside.
 For example, if your repo is `armory-io/dinghy-templates`, your `template-org` would be `armory-io`.
-1. Get the name of the repo containing modules.
+1. The name of the repo containing your modules.
 For example, if your repo is `armory-io/dinghy-templates`, your `template-repo` would be `dinghy-templates`.

 ### Enable GitHub